 ADOPTION APPLICATION AND PROCESS

-If you are interested in meeting a DOG please email our Adoption Coordinator Meryl, at MerylWright@aol.com and let her know which dog you are interested in.
-She will tell you if that dog is still available for adoption.
-If he or she has already been adopted, Meryl can talk with you about other available dogs and work on finding a good fit.
-We have a mandatory adoption application, which every potential adopter must complete.
+If you are interested in meeting a DOG please email our Dog Adoption Team, at Paws4SurvivalDogs@gmail.com and let us know which dog you are interested in.
+We will tell you if that dog is still available for adoption.
+If he or she has already been adopted, the adoption coordinator can talk with you about other available dogs and work to find a perfect fit!
+We have a mandatory adoption application (available for download above) including vet and personal references, which every potential adopter must complete.
 Once we have reviewed your application, we will schedule a meet and greet with the adoptable dog!

 **Please note: in addition to completing a satisfactory application and vet check, we require that all adopters have spayed/neutered all pets, current & past.
 Thank you for understanding our dedication to reduce stray dog and cat populations.